guffcodes/S3_Cyber_Internship/README.md

 # Internship Journey at Solutions3 LLC

 Welcome to my documentation hub!
-I'm currently an intern at **Solutions3 LLC**, where I'm rotating through various cybersecurity pathways to build hands-on skills and industry knowledge.
+Here's a look at my internship journey at **Solutions3 LLC**, where I rotated through various cybersecurity pathways to build hands-on skills and industry knowledge.
 This repository serves as a living journal of my experience, insights, and learning progress throughout the program.

 ## 🌐 About the Internship